mihasm/obsidian-autosave-control/README.md

 1. Open Obsidian.
 2. Go to **Settings** > **Custom File Lock**.

-### Setting the Save Interval

 - **Save Interval**: The period (in seconds) during which file changes are kept in memory before being saved to disk.
 - **Range**: Must be between **1 second** and **3600 seconds** (1 hour).
 - **Default**: 10 seconds.

-#### Steps to Change the Save Interval

-1. In the **Custom File Lock** settings tab, locate the **Save Interval** setting.
-2. Enter a value between 1 and 3600 in the text input.
-3. The new save interval takes effect immediately.

 ### Immediate Effect